Coronavirus digest: South Africa decries 'draconian' travel bans | DW | 27.11.2021

 Tulio de Oliveira, the virologist who announced the discovery, also questioned the wisdom behind the flight bans.
 "Scientifically it does not make much sense.
 A lot of time people take decisions based on emotions not rationality," he said.

-Health authorities in the Netherlands have been testing newly arrived passengers on two flights from South Africa on Friday.
+Health authorities in the Netherlands have been testing passengers who arrived on two flights from South Africa on Friday.

-Tests are being conducted to determine whether any passengers are infected with the newly discovered Omicron variant of the coronavirus.
+Tests are being conducted to determine whether any of them are infected with the newly discovered omicron variant of the coronavirus.

-According to the country's health ministry, around 600 passengers arrived on two flights on Friday.
-Initial tests showed that there could be around 85 positive CVOID-19 cases.
+According to the Dutch Health Ministry, around 600 passengers arrived on two flights on Friday.
+Initial tests showed that there could be around 85 positive COVID-19 cases.

 Passengers had to endure lengthy delays as tests were conducted.